y-scope/clp/docs/src/user-guide/reference-json-search-syntax.md

 ### Wildcards in values

-To search for a kv-pair with *any* value, you can specify the value `*`
+To search for a kv-pair with *any* value, you can specify the value as a single `*`.

 ```
 key: *
 ```

-To search for a kv-pair where the value contains a substring, you can specify the value as a wildcard expression, where the wildcard `*` which matches zero or more characters:
+To search for a kv-pair where a (string) value contains one or more substrings, you can include `*` wildcards in the query, where each `*` matches zero or more characters:

 ```
 key: "*partial value*"
 ```

 :::{caution}
-Wildcard expressions only work for kv-pairs where the value is a string.
+Although you can use a single `*` to search for a kv-pair with *any* value, the substring search syntax above only works for values which have the string type.
 :::

 :::{caution}